Published in

 Discussing the Life of the Artist.

-As a miniature painter, Rosalba Carriera had great skill to render details and apply paint with varied thicknesses.
-As well as making her paintings different, her active brushwork revolutionized miniature painting.
+As a miniature painter, Rosalba Carriera had great skill in rendering details and applying paint with varied thicknesses.
+While making her paintings different, her active brushwork revolutionized miniature painting.

 Portrait of Antoine Watteau Rosalba Carriera paintings